Quansight-Labs/quansight-labs-site/posts/2019/05/spyder-4-coming-closer-beta2-is-now-available.md

 1. **Autosave** files in the editor.
 With this Spyder will recover your unsaved files in case it crashes before you save them.
 2. Dedicated **Sympy**, **Cython** and **Pylab** consoles.
-This will make very simple to quickly explore and create code for these libraries.
+This will make it very simple to quickly explore and create code for these libraries.
 3. OS level **window pane undocking**.
 This will allow users to easily organize panes in different monitors.
 4. Support for **[multi-indexes](https://pandas.pydata.org/pandas-docs/stable/user_guide/advanced.html)**
 in our Dataframe viewer.

-We will make another blog post to describe all of these additional enhancements in greater detail.
+We will describe all of these additional enhancements in greater detail in a future blog post.

 ## How can you help?